-- 55. Hardison's critical analysis of the new evidence will show that the SSHD has abused the Act's powers on the grounds of illegality, irrationality and unfairness and that the subsequent application of the Act to individuals like him manifests unequal treatment under criminal penalty.
-The analysis starts with reconstructing the principle new evidence: - 1) The 31 July 2006 Fifth Report of the Science and Technology Committee Drug classification: making a hash of it? found "a regrettable lack of consistency in the rationale used to make classification decisions".
+- 56. Hardison's critical analysis of the new evidence will show that the SSHD has abused the Act's powers on the grounds of illegality, irrationality and unfairness and that the subsequent application of the Act to individuals like him manifests unequal treatment under criminal penalty.
+The analysis starts with reconstructing the principal new evidence: - The 31 July 2006 Fifth Report of the Science and Technology Committee Drug classification: making a hash of it? found "a regrettable lack of consistency in the rationale used to make classification decisions".
 Thus, re drug classification and control, they said, "Government has largely failed to meet its commitment to evidence based policy making".
 The Committee concluded, "[T]he current classification system is not fit for purpose and should be replaced with a more scientifically based scale of harm". - 2) The 14 September 2006 ACMD report Pathways to Problems stated unequivocally that due to "historical and cultural factors [that] lack a consistent and objective basis", the risk management distinctions the SSHD makes whilst administering the Act fail to target the actual risks "harmful psychoactive drugs" present to public welfare and individual autonomy.
 The ACMD said this had led to "neglect" for the Act's policy and objects and that the ACMD share responsibility as the principal advisors to the SSHD re dangerous or otherwise harmful drugs.
 Thus, they called for an integrated approach and said that alcohol and tobacco should be "explicitly included" in their remit. - 3) The 13 October 2006 Government reply to Drug classification: making a hash of it?, Cm 6941, admits that the Act is administered unequally without a rational and objective basis fairly related to the Act's policy and/or objects.
 This admission is "scarcely veiled" within the SSHD's three incoherent and/or subjective attempts to justify excluding alcohol and tobacco from the Act: - a) "[T]he Misuse of Drugs Act is not a suitable mechanism for regulating legal substances such as alcohol and tobacco".
 (Emphasis added) - b) "The distinction between legal and illegal substances is not unequivocally based on pharmacology, economic or risk benefit analysis.
 It is ... based in large part on historical and cultural precedents".
-(Emphasis added) - c) "A classification system that applies to legal as well as illegal substances would be unacceptable to the vast majority of people who use [alcohol and tobacco] responsibly and would conflict with the existence of a deeply embedded historical tradition and tolerance of consumption of a number of substances that alter mental functioning".
-(Mutatis mutandis, emphasis added) - 56.
+(Emphasis added) - c) "A classification system that applies to legal as well as illegal substances would be unacceptable to the vast majority of people who use, for example alcohol, responsibly and would conflict with the existence of a deeply embedded historical tradition and tolerance of consumption of a number of substances that alter mental functioning".
+(Mutatis mutandis, emphasis added) - 57.
 Hardison's critical analysis of these three justifications follows.
-This analysis elucidates three errors of law supporting the abuse of power and shows that the subsequent application of the Act to him manifested two inequalities of treatment under criminal penalty: - 1) a failure to treat like cases alike, viz the unequal application of the Act to those concerned with equally harmful drugs without a rational and objective basis; and - 2) a failure to treat unlike cases differently, viz the failure to treat those who use controlled drugs peacefully as a different class from those who do not. - 57.
+This analysis elucidates three errors of law supporting the abuse of power and shows that the subsequent application of the Act to him has manifested two inequalities of treatment under criminal penalty: - 1) a failure to treat like cases alike, viz the unequal application of the Act to persons concerned with equally harmful drugs without a rational and objective basis; and - 2) a failure to treat unlike cases differently, viz the failure to regulate persons concerned in peaceful activities re controlled drugs differently from persons causing harm. - 58.
 Mr Hardison's common law and human rights submissions rest on this analysis.